khaleej-vacc/documentation-site/docs/General Operating Procedures/Kuwait International Airport/02-delivery.md

 ***Challenge Example***

 > **DLV Controller:** _**"JZR101, Negative.
-You are cleared to Bahrain via the BOXIK4E Departure, climb initially altitude 4000ft, squawk 4212"**_
+Cleared to Bahrain via the BOXIK4E Departure, climb initially altitude 4000ft, squawk 4212"**_

 !!!node "Be Paitent and Assist"
     If you are required to challenge a pilot for a correct readback, repeat it back clearly and slowly to ensure the pilot has opportunity to understand the information provided

-Once the pilot has correctly read back the clearance, if the pilot did not provide the Current ATIS Letter and/or QNH on initial contact, the DLV Controller will provide this to the pilot once read back has been provided.
+Once the pilot has correctly read back the clearance, if the pilot did not provide the current ATIS letter, you must provide it.

-> **DLV Controller:** _**"JZR101, Read Back is correct, Information Alpha is current, QNH 1001"**_
+> **DLV Controller:** _**"JZR101, read back is correct, Information Alpha is current, report fully ready for push and start."**_

-When the aircraft has reported ready for push and start they will be transferred to the GMC Controller and it is to be assumed by the GMC Controller that the pilot has a **correct clearance and has confirmed the latest ATIS Letter and Local QNH.**
+When the aircraft has reported ready for push and start they will be transferred to the GMC Controller and it is to be assumed by the GMC Controller that the pilot has a **correct clearance and is squawking his assigned transpoder code.**

+> **DLV Controller:** **JZR101, hold position, contact Kuwait Ground 121.700.**

 ### 2.1.1 Datalink Clearances (DCL)
 Bahrain offers the ability for pilots to request and receive their **departure clearance via datalink (DCL).** This helps reduce frequency congestion and reduces the workload of the DLV Controller.
 This service can only be provided to pilots whom's aircraft has sufficent systems installed such as ACARS to send and receive text messages from a controlling unit.